-- Kayaking/Canoeing/SUP.
-Of course these activities require some water.
-If you are near water, there is no better way to experience it than to be on the water.
+Kayaking, canoeing and SUP require a body of water.
+If you are near water, there is no better way to experience it than on the water.
 The stand-up paddle boards are all the craze right now.
-They are great exercise and very Zen.
+These activities are great exercise and very Zen.
 My watercraft of choice is the kayak.
 Like hiking, you can find extreme experiences, if you want, or relaxing drifts, and anything in between.
 The water wildlife you can experience is priceless.
 We have kayaked with manatees, alligators, egrets, sandhill cranes, eagles and loons.
 The list goes on.
 I love being on the water when I get outdoors.

-- ATVS I admit ATVs are not always environmental friendly but I do love them.
+Off-roading can be ATVs, Jeeps or dirt bikes.
+I admit some might consider ATVs not environmental friendly but I do love them.
 So we all have our vices eh?
 We only rent ATVs occasionally and when we do we stay on designated trails.
 The sensory experience is similar to motorcycling but even more intense.
 It is fast and bumpy and dusty and amazing!
 The great thing is that you can explore areas that would be miles of hiking or otherwise inaccessible.
-ATVs are popular in the spectacular setting of Sedona, AZ and Moab, UT considers itself the “extreme sports” capitol of the country.
+ATVs are popular in the spectacular setting of Sedona, AZ and Moab, UT.
+Moab considers itself the “extreme sports” capital of the country.

 I hope I don’t seem hypocritical talking about loving the Planet right after owning up to my vice of ATVs.
 As SCUBA divers we learn the fragility of nature and this carries into every encounter with nature.
 I choose not to delve into environmental politics, but I do take my personal responsibilities to nature very seriously.
 The truth is that the more you get outdoors and experience it, the more you learn to respect and protect it.
 Therefore I beg you to get outdoors, for your own health and for the health of our Planet.